 Before we take our annual August “gone reading” vacation, we thought we would share some of our favorite (thusfar) 2015 “beach reads” to help fill these final days of summer.
-For purposes of this post, we define “beach read” as a book that provides escape or some fun or some laughs, but that is still well-written.
+For purposes of this post, we define “beach read” as a book that provides escape or some fun or some laughs, but that is still well-written (or at least, even if not War and Peace, does not insult your intelligence).
 If we did a long review of a book fitting this criteria in an earlier post (e.g., Funny Girl), we did not include the book in this post; but, we still encourage you to read it.
 So, if nothing here strikes your fancy, please refer to our previous posts from 2015 (e.g., Books for Father’s Day Gifting and for Congratulating Graduates), or browse our picks from previous summers.
 We look forward to sharing our favorite books with you again September.
 But, in the meantime, happy reading with some of the books from this list.
 We’ve officially “gone reading”.

 Eight Hundred Grapes by Laura Dave (2015) – So far, this is our go-to beach book for this summer.
 The title refers to the number of grapes required to make a bottle of wine.
 The story revolves around a Sonoma, California vineyard and the family who has tended it for decades.
 The novel launches with the narrator, a successful LA lawyer with a lovely British architect for a fiance, sitting, inappropriately dressed, in her brothers’ bar after discovering there is more to her fiance than she believed.
 As she retreats to her family’s vineyard to think, she learns her fiance is not the only one with secrets.
 And yes, we both were casting it for the inevitable movie as we read. ~ Lisa Cadow and Lisa Christie

 Circling the Sun by Paula McLain (2015) – I have been fascinated by Beryl Markham since reading her memoir West with the Night.
 (A book Ernest Hemingway praised with the comment “[Ms. Markham] can write rings around all of us who consider ourselves as writers”.)
 In this novel, Ms. McLain creates a fictional account of Ms. Markham’ remarkable life that fills the holes her memoir left unanswered — offering more about her childhood, her horse training and her early marriage.
-A great beach read! ~ Lisa Christie PS – My father-in-law, a former Marine Corp pilot, enjoyed this novel as well, and Lisa Cadow is jealous I read and reviewed before she did.
+A fun beach read, although we admit we prefer Ms. Markham’s memoir over this fictional account of her life. ~ Lisa Christie PS – My father-in-law, a former Marine Corp pilot, enjoyed this novel as well.
+And Lisa Cadow is jealous I read and reviewed before she did.

 The Rocks by Peter Nichols (2015) – A fun, bittersweet summer novel set in Mallorca and spanning across generations of the Spaniards and Brits who call it home, even if only for a few weeks each summer.
 Told backwards, the novel unravels what caused a great love to sour, and shows all the aftershocks of love gone awry.
 Be warned, the Mediterranean setting and its olive trees, beaches, succulent food, will have you booking tickets before you finish its last pages.
 And, since inspiring travel is probably the highest praise we can give a book, we are pretty certain you will enjoy this one. ~ Lisa Cadow and Lisa Christie